stachelek11/WeatherApp/README.md

 # WeatherApp
+An aplication shows forecast weather for your localization.

 ![Algorithm schema](./Print_Screen/presentation.gif)

+# Technologies
+React-Native (expo), Redux, Fetch

 ## Getting Started
 This app is available on the [Expo](https://expo.io/ "Expo homepage") platform.
 After you have installed Expo onto your device you can building your own copy.